Why Pet Sustainability Matters in Hong Kong

 The Hidden Footprint of Pet Care

-Most pet food is made using meat from livestock farming, which uses a lot of land, water, and energy.
-Even “by-products” still compete with other industries like fertilisers and bioenergy, so they’re not really free waste.
+Most pet food is made using meat from livestock farming, which uses large amounts of land, water, and energy.
+Even “by-products” still compete with other industries like fertilisers and bioenergy, so they’re not truly waste-free.

 Wet food has a bigger footprint because it contains more meat and water, needs more energy to produce, and uses heavier packaging.
 Overfeeding also wastes resources without improving your pet’s health.